-Required for fifth year, spring term Prerequisites (ARCH 601) This course is the second component of the students' year- long design study of an architecture issue of their choice.
-The design study must be of a professional caliber that entitles students to graduate as professional architects ready to join the Lebanese Order of Engineers and Architects and practice in the real world.
+Required for fifth year, spring term Prerequisites (ARCH 601)

+This course is the second component of the students' year- long design study of an architecture issue of their choice.
+The design study must be of a professional and of scholarly caliber that entitles students to graduate as professional architects ready to pursue their academic and/or profession career that is propelled by the research questions/interests that are identified and sharpened during this year.
 During this course, the students are expected to integrate and synthesize acquired knowledge and skills, and to develop both the theoretical/critical and practical components of the research and design project proposed in ARCH 601.
+Their project outcome should demonstrate their full abilities in critical thinking and representation, building practices, technical skills, architectural innovation and knowledge creation, integrated architectural solutions, and professional practice.